 4 Write a clear title

-People want to see at a glance what you are selling and many buyers browse the posts as lists & do not see your ‘photo straight away.
-They don’t want to work to hard to check out your listing and titles such as “Fantastic Deal” or “Awesome Bike” are not descriptive enough and may be passed quickly over.
-Try to be clear & concise such as “Green child’s bike with 20 inch wheels Good Condition”.
+People want to see at a glance what you are selling, and many buyers browse the posts as lists & do not see your ‘photo straight away.
+They don’t want to work too hard to check out your listing and titles such as “Fantastic Deal” or “Awesome Bike” are not descriptive enough and may be passed quickly over.
+Try to be clear & concise such as “Green child’s bike with 20-inch wheels Good Condition”.
 This clearly says what is for offer and will draw in more buyers.

 5 Include plenty of quality ‘photos

 I know it’s easy just to cut & paste a photo of your item from an Amazon ad, or similar, but it doesn’t let people see what your item is like.
 Many people will not even contact a seller if they do not have their own photos on the listing.
 Let your buyer see what they are getting before you waste your time & theirs setting up a fruitless purchase meeting.
 If your item has cosmetic faults take a photo so the potential buyer can see them and remember people don’t want to see your dirty washing all over your dresser or your sofa for sale covered in pizza boxes & beer bottles!